metadata toggle

 Plasma clearance of salicylic acid has been reported to increase in combination with corticosteroids, possibly due to induction of metabolism of salicylic acid.

-Concurrent use with other NSAIDs is not recommended, because of increased risk of gastrointestinal ulceration.
+Concurrent use with other non-steroid anti-inflammatory drugs (NSAIDs) is not recommended, because of increased risk of gastrointestinal ulceration.

 Drugs which affect blood clotting should not be used in combination with sodium salicylate.